ST47S-DataScience/ResearchCircle2020/README.md

 2. There will be times when an aspect of the project needs to (or can) be written up.
 These could be details of analysis methods, well-communicated results, details of examples, or proofs.
 These should be done in LaTeX or `R Markdown`; and uploaded to GitHub.

 3. At every class session, we will have two scribes, who will be called Sam, and who will take notes.
-These notes should be cleaned up---possibly written up in LaTeX or `\verb;`R Markdown` ---and loaded up to GitHub at least 3-4 days before the next session.
+These notes should be cleaned up---possibly written up in LaTeX or `R Markdown` ---and loaded up to GitHub at least 3-4 days before the next session.